NCERT Solutions for Class 12 Chemistry Chapter 15 – Free PDF Download

 Step 3: Chain termination

-Condensation polymerization: It is also called as step-growth polymerization.
+Condensation polymerization: Also called step-growth polymerization

 Subtopics of Class 12 Chemistry Chapter 15 – Polymers

 - Classification of Polymers

 - Molecular Mass of Polymers

 Students aiming to secure high marks must refer to the Class 12 important questions and prepare wisely for their examinations.
 These questions are answered in NCERT Solutions for Class 12 by highly experienced subject tutors.